 Protein is the building block of hair, so it’s no surprise that meats, eggs, and dairy, which are packed with protein, are excellent for reduced hair loss.
 Here’s how they help:

-• Eggs: A superfood for hair, eggs are not only rich in protein but also biotin, a vitamin that’s essential for hair growth.
+• Eggs: A superfood for hair, eggs are rich in protein and biotin, a vitamin essential for hair growth.
 Including eggs in your diet can contribute to stronger, more resilient hair.

 • Dairy: Milk, cheese, and yogurt are great sources of protein and also offer other hair-friendly nutrients like biotin, vitamin D, and calcium.
 These contribute to hair strength, potentially reducing hair fall and promoting the rate of hair growth.